Remember when our high school teachers told us to take class more seriously because college professors would be harder on us than they were?

 I don’t know about you, but I had college professors cancel class simply because they didn’t want to be there.

-And then college professors told us we needed to find our career path and stick with it because employers frown upon “job hoppers”?
+Then the college professors told us we needed to find our career path and stick with it because employers frown upon “job hoppers”?

 I’m starting to wonder if the people who give us advice on the next parts of life tend to paint the future in a more difficult light because they don’t want to feel responsible if they told us it would be easier than it actually is.

-With a seemingly unlimited amount of opportunities available in today’s world, it’s easy to feel overwhelmed by the number of choices available to us.
+With a seemingly unlimited amount of opportunities in today’s world, it’s easy to feel overwhelmed by the number of choices available to us.

-Being indecisive doesn’t mean you’ll never reach success or that you’re incapable of making a decision.
+Being indecisive doesn’t mean you’ll never reach success, or that you’re incapable of making a decision.

 To me, it means that you’re passionate about the things you participate in and value making the best decision for yourself.

-I’ll say it — I encourage job hopping.
+I’ll say it—I encourage job hopping.

-There’s many benefits that come along with it.
+There are many benefits that come along with it.

 The first thing that comes to mind is the essentially “free” raise you can get by switching companies.